Bennie Brazell: Football

-2006 NFL DraftBrazell was drafted by the Cincinnati Bengals in the seventh round of the 2006 NFL Draft.
+2006 NFL DraftBrazell was drafted by the Cincinnati Bengals in the seventh round of the 2006 NFL draft with the 231st overall pick.

 2006 seasonHe was on the injured reserve list for the 2006 season.

 2007 seasonHe failed to make the 53 man roster for the 2007 season.

 2008 seasonIn 2008, Brazell tried out for the Jacksonville Jaguars but was not offered a contract.

 2010 seasonIn 2010, Brazell played for the Florida Tuskers of the United Football League (UFL).

 Rugby

 In 2010, Brazell was added to the roster of the USA Rugby Sevens squad.
 His first match was in the tour to Fiji.

 Coaching career

 In 2011, Brazell became the men's sprints and hurdles assistant coach for the LSU Tigers track and field team.

 Personal

 Brazell is a former student at Westbury High School in Houston, Texas.
 His Brother, Floyd Anthony Johns Jr, is an action film American stuntman.